n-stefan/devilution/README.md

 # Devilution for DiabloBlazor

-This is a fork of Devilution for Web (README below), made for [DiabloBlazor](https://github.com/n-stefan/diabloblazor).
+This is a fork of Devilution for Web (original readme below), made for [DiabloBlazor](https://github.com/n-stefan/diabloblazor).

 # Devilution for Web